CasparKielwein/Aaargh/Classes.md

 of godsworn and druids which are not active spells.

 Higher level Abilities of Sorcerers are often new powerfull spells.
-This differantiates them from Godsworn Disciplines which mostly add effects and options to a base Manouver.
+This differantiates them from Godsworn Disciplines which mostly add effects and options to a base Maneuver.

 ### Proficiencies
 __Skill Proficiency:__ Choose three skills from the following: Arcane, History, Heal, Streetwise